syself/cluster-api-provider-hetzner/docs/reference/hetzner-bare-metal-host.md

   maintenanceMode: false
   description: Test Machine 0 #example
 ```
-If you want to create an object which will be used in a raid setup, the following can serve as an example.
+If you want to create an object that will be used in a raid setup, the following can serve as an example.

 ```yaml
 apiVersion: infrastructure.cluster.x-k8s.io/v1beta1